 Students with disabilities will be given first priority in securing housing accommodations if their disability significantly impacts their ability to perform activities of daily living.
 Food accommodations associated with the meal plan will be determined in consultation with the DHFS Registered Dietician.

-2. Complete the RequestforHousingAccommodations.pdf and have a medical/mental health professional complete supporting documentation (ex.Housing-FoodVerificationForm.pdf).
+2. Complete the appropriate Request Form (RequestforHousingAccommodations and/or Request for Dining Accommodations Form) and have a medical/mental health professional complete supporting documentation (ex.Housing-DiningVerificationForm.pdf).
 Completed forms should be submitted to:

 The University of Texas at Austin